-- Cloud Beginners are new to cloud computing and are working on proof-of-concepts or initial cloud projects.
-These organizations want to gain experience with cloud in order to determine future projects.
+- Cloud Beginners are new to cloud computing and are working on proofs-of-concept or initial cloud projects.
+These organizations want to gain experience with the cloud in order to determine future projects.

 - Cloud Explorers have multiple projects or applications already deployed in the cloud.
 They are focused on improving and expanding their use of cloud resources.

 - Cloud Focused organizations are heavily using cloud infrastructure.
 They are looking to optimize cloud operations as well as cloud costs.

 - The survey includes organizations across all the stages of cloud maturity.

 Cloud Is A Given

 One of the primary findings of the survey is that cloud computing is no longer on the bleeding edge of technology adoption.
 Three-quarters of our respondents say that they are adopting the cloud.
 The rate of adoption is slightly higher in enterprises than it is among small and midsize organizations (SMB) – 77 percent vs. 73 percent.

 But although enterprises are moving into the cloud, they are moving more slowly through the maturity levels.
 Thirty-two percent are just at the experimentation stage, and only 17 percent report heavy use.
 The proportions are reversed for SMBs: 19 percent are just experimenting, while 41 percent report heavy use.